-7.11 A trained member of airline or handling staff should ensure that the area behind the aircraft and the zone immediately in front of the engine intakes are clear of personnel, vehicles and equipment before engine start.

-7.12 The aircraft anti-collision beacon(s) must be switched on before an engine is started.

-7.13 The number of engines started before push-back commences should be the minimum to meet technical and passenger-service needs.

-7.14 During start up and push-back, engine power settings should not normally exceed ground idle.

-7.15 Wide body aircraft should not normally be permitted to start more than one engine until the aircraft is aligned with the centreline of the taxiway/taxilane and ground personnel are clear of the aircraft.

-7.16 Aircraft leaving the inner stands of a cul-de-sac should be towed forward to a safe distance from the blast screen before the tug and towbar are disconnected.
-This position should be marked on the taxiway centreline for guidance of tug-crew.

-7.17 Three-engine aircraft should not start the top engine until the aircraft has been aligned with the taxiway and is at a safe distance from buildings/blast screens.
+- 7.11 A trained member of airline or handling staff should ensure that the area behind the aircraft and the zone immediately in front of the engine intakes are clear of personnel, vehicles and equipment before engine start. - 7.12 The aircraft anti-collision beacon(s) must be switched on before an engine is started. - 7.13 The number of engines started before push-back commences should be the minimum to meet technical and passenger-service needs. - 7.14 During start up and push-back, engine power settings should not normally exceed ground idle. - 7.15 Wide body aircraft should not normally be permitted to start more than one engine until the aircraft is aligned with the centreline of the taxiway/taxilane and ground personnel are clear of the aircraft. - 7.16 Aircraft leaving the inner stands of a cul-de-sac should be towed forward to a safe distance from the blast screen before the tug and towbar are disconnected.
+This position should be marked on the taxiway centreline for guidance of tug-crew. - 7.17 Three-engine aircraft should not start the top engine until the aircraft has been aligned with the taxiway and is at a safe distance from buildings/blast screens.
 This position should be marked on the taxiway centreline for the guidance of the tug crew.

+&lt;sup>1 "Cul-de-sac" - a street or passage closed at one end.